KevinBrd/ProB_Stats_Project/README.md

-# ProB Players Stats Analyze
+# ProB Players Stats analysis

 This project scrapes data from the official website of the ProB to build a dataset of its players.
 Afterwards, we correct the data, EDA and PCA.